eric56379/sphere-port-forwarding/README.md

 # Port Forwarding Setup for Deterlab

+Before running the setup, make sure that you have retrieved the port-forward-setup.sh script from me on Slack.
+Put this in the home directory of your XDC, and run ```sudo chmod 777 port-forward-setup```.

 ### Setup:
 1. Run ```bash /share/port-forward-setup.sh``` on Deterlab.
 You must be in your XDC.
 You may need to run ```sudo chmod 777 port-forward-setup``` in order to execute the script.
 2. Access your ```/home/user``` directory on the left sidebar of Jupyter.
 The output of the script will be titled "port-forward-data.zip".